 Fully completed and signed application forms should be sent via email to email@example.com.
-Applications must be submitted at least 2 weeks in advance of the next Committee meeting to allow members appropriate time to review applications.
+Applications must be submitted at least 2 weeks and 2 days in advance of the next Committee meeting to allow members appropriate time to review applications.
 An up-to-date schedule of meetings can be found here.

 Applications should include the following documents:

 - Copies of any questionnaires/surveys/interview schedules

 - A completed Risk Assessment (For example, Risk Assessment Form or Travel Risk Assessment)

 - Copies of any draft recruitment material, e.g. draft email for email recruitment method, recruitment poster, text for social media post/s